setyanoegraha/OverTheWire-Walkthrough/leviathan/leviathan01.md

 echo "sex" | ./check
 ```

-And got a shell prompt:
+And got a shell prompt with `sh` shell:
 ```sh
 $
 ```